-The Verbal Reasoning section of UCAT requires candidates to read written passages of 200-300 words and answer related questions.
+For the Verbal Reasoning section of UCAT, you’ll need to read written passages of 200-300 words and answer related questions.
 It lasts 21 minutes and is often considered the most time-pressured of all the UCAT sections.

-This page provides an overview of UCAT Verbal Reasoning, as well as preparation tips to help boost your score
+This page gives you an overview of UCAT Verbal Reasoning, strategies to boost your score, and tips to help you prepare.

 What Is The Question Format?